Amy Coney Barrett On The Supreme Court Could Change Everything

 Advertisement

-“We’re in the middle of a pandemic, we’re this close to an election, and Amy Coney Barrett’s record alone should be disqualifying,” Theresa Lau, Senior Counsel of Judges & Courts, Reproductive Rights and Health for the National Women’s Law Center, told Refinery29.
+“We’re in the middle of a pandemic, we’re this close to an election, and Amy Coney Barrett’s record alone should be disqualifying,” Theresa Lau, Senior Counsel of Judges & Courts, Reproductive Rights and Health for the National Women’s Law Center (NWLC), told Refinery29.
 “Her record before even going into the hearings, what we knew about her [already], poses a grave threat to our constitutional rights.”

+Ahead, what Barrett on the Supreme Court could mean for the country.

 LGBTQ+ Rights